own the global mixing platform.

 Also, cleaning is simple and easy since the design allows for a bottle brush to fit seamlessly into the domed bottom.
 No more putrid smelling plastic bottles, while fighting to get gunk out of hard to reach hexagonal corners and wall edges.
 No extra mechanisms to clean or misplace.

-Directional Mixing Technology
+Directional Mixing

-is the way in which contents mix while shaking, creating a smooth-continuous vortex for a superior blend without the need of agitators, strainers or gimmicks.
+is the way in which contents mix while shaking, creating a smooth-continuous vortex for a superior blend without the need of random agitators, strainers or gimmicks.

 This IP establishes a universal liquid-dynamics platform that defines how hydration, mixing, and flow performance should function across fitness, outdoor, and children’s drinkware.

-Experience Superior Mixing:
+Experience Superior Vortex Mixing:

 Protein Powders - Pre-Workout - Whey - Nutritional Shakes Baby Formula - Flavored Powders for Milk - Instant Pudding - Pancake Mix - Waffle Mix - Eggs - Electrolytes - AG1 - ect.